 In addition, several NeonCRM modules have their own custom fields.
 These custom fields apply only to the specified type of record.

 - Event Custom Fields allow you to add custom fields to forms for any event (General Event Custom Fields) or one specific event (Event-Specific Custom Fields).
-Learn about creating and managing event custom field here.

 - Donation Custom Fields allow you to collect and track custom data related to donations donation forms.
 Donation Custom Fields are configured exactly the same way as Account Custom Fields.

 - Membership Custom Fields allow you to collect and track custom data related to memberships through membership forms.
 Membership Custom Fields are configured the exact same way as Account Custom Fields.
-Here is the guide.

 NeonCRM supports five Display Types for collecting custom data: One-Line Text, Drop Down, Checkbox, Radio, and Multi-Line Text.